Health care disparities are preventable gaps in the access to and quality of health care. For the LGBTQ community, these disparities include:

 - Higher rates of discrimination from health care providers

-Access to quality health care is especially important for LGBTQ individuals.
+Access to quality health care is especially important for LGBTQIA+ individuals.
 They are at higher risk for mental health issues, suicide, drug and alcohol use, HIV, and sexually transmitted diseases, according to the U.S. Department of Health and Human Services.

 Never Miss a Beat!